edge360/grocery-digital-coupons/README.md

 Grocery Digital Coupons.

 optional arguments:
-  -h, --help            show this help message and exit --config CONFIG       Config section to read login from.
+  --help                  Show this help message and exit --config CONFIG         Config section to read login from.
   --store [STORE]         Store to clip coupons [shoprite, stop_and_shop].
   --user [USER]           Login username or read from config.ini.
   --password [PASSWORD]   Login password or read from config.ini.
+  --notify [000-000-0000] Phone number to send a text message summary of results.
 ```

 ## Dependencies